localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

 - The `@Container` annotation indicates that the field is a Testcontainers managed container.
 - The image used for the test LocalStack instance is set to the latest Pro version (at the time of writing).
 - In order to use the Pro image, a `LOCALSTACK_AUTH_TOKEN` variable needs to be set and read from the environment.
-- There are two files copied to the container before startup: the jar file for the Lambda functions and the script for building all the necessary AWS resources.
+- There are two files copied to the container before startup: the JAR file for the Lambda functions and the script for provisioning all the necessary AWS resources.
 Both files are copied with read/write/execute permissions.
-- `DEBUG=1` enables a more verbose debugging of LocalStack.
+- `DEBUG=1` enables a more verbose logging of LocalStack.
 - `LAMBDA_DOCKER_FLAGS` sets specific Testcontainers labels to the Lambda containers, as a solution to be correctly managed by Ryuk.
 Since the compute containers are created by LocalStack and not the Testcontainers framework, they do not receive the necessary tags.
 - `LAMBDA_RUNTIME_ENVIRONMENT_TIMEOUT` sets an environment variable to configure the Lambda runtime environment timeout to 90 seconds, for slower environments.